ringcentral/ringcentral-integration-for-hubspot/docs/faq.md

 Yes, logging incoming calls within HubSpot is supported.

 * Browser Extension users can log/record incoming calls within HubSpot.
-* Marketplace App users cannot currently receive inbound queue calls since the HubSpot Calling SDK only supports inbound calls.
+* Marketplace App users cannot currently receive inbound queue calls since the HubSpot Calling SDK only supports outbound calls.

 ## 5. Manage any reporting outside of HubSpot?

 Yes, call logs are kept in RingCentral and can be seen in the RingCentral Online Account and Analytics Portals.
-RingCentral additionally has APIs where this data can be migreated to 3rd party solutions.
+RingCentral additionally has APIs where this data can be migrated to 3rd party solutions.

 ## 6. Log activity on HubSpot contact record?

-Yes, RingCentral Marketplace and Browser apps can log activty to a contact record.
+Yes, RingCentral Marketplace and Browser apps can log activity to a contact record.

 ## 7. Support meeting scheduling/recording?

-Yes, meeting scheduling, recporing and syncing is available in both the Marketplace App and the Browser Extension.
+Yes, meeting scheduling, recording and syncing is available in both the Marketplace App and the Browser Extension.

 ## 8. Support SMS or messaging?